helderpinto/AzureOptimizationEngine/README.md

 ## <a id="usage"></a>Usage instructions ##

 Once successfully deployed, and assuming you have your VMs onboarded to Log Analytics and collecting all the [required performance counters](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687), we have everything that is needed to start augmenting Advisor recommendations and even generate custom ones!
 The first recommendations will be available more or less 3h30m after the deployment.
-In order to see them, you'll need to connect Power BI to the AOE database (see details below).
+In order to see them, you just have to open the Recommendations Workbook.
+For a more detailed analysis, you'll need to connect Power BI to the AOE database (see details below).
 Every week at the same time, AOE recommendations will be updated according to the current state of your environment.

 ### Validating whether Log Analytics is collecting the right performance counters